 Version 2.6.1 of Longevitas

-Longevitas Ltd is pleased to announce the production release of v2.6.1 of its risk-modelling software
+Longevitas Ltd is pleased to announce the production release of v2.6.1 of its Longevitas risk-modelling software.

-The 2.6.1 update adds powerful productivity and security features, including:
+This release adds powerful productivity and ease-of-use features, including:

 - Traditional analysis (A/E) reporting

 - Extensions to expert system to warn against over-fitting in optimisations